Securities-Based Line of Credit

-- Make large purchases such as art, real estate, aircraft, marine craft
+- Making a significant purchase, such as artwork or other collections, real estate, aircraft, or marine craft

-- Meet unforeseen large expenses such as tax liabilities
+- Meeting unexpected large expenses such as tax liabilities

-- Act as a bridge to permanent financing
+- Acting as a bridge to permanent financing

-- Pay for wedding expense, home renovations, college tuition
+- Paying for wedding expenses, home renovations, college tuition

 Personalized attention integrated with your overall wealth plan

-Our team of Private Bankers** and Wealth Advisory professionals can work closely together to assess your lending needs in conjunction with your wealth plan.
-We can carefully assess all aspects of your overall plan and evaluate options before recommending appropriate strategies.
+Our Private Bankers and Wealth Management professionals can work closely together to assess your lending needs in conjunction with your wealth plan.
+We can carefully assess your overall plan and evaluate options before recommending appropriate strategies.

 Credit is being offered by M&T Bank, member FDIC.
-The credit offering requires an investment account at M&T Bank, Wilmington Trust Company, Wilmington Trust N.A., and/or M&T Securities, Inc., member FINRA/SIPC] and sufficient eligible collateral to support a credit facility of the applicable loan amount.
-M&T Bank, M&T Securities, Inc., Wilmington Trust Company, and Wilmington Trust, N.A. are affiliated, but are separate entities.
-Neither M&T Bank, M&T Securities, Inc., Wilmington Trust Company, nor Wilmington Trust, N.A.is responsible for the products and services of each other.
+The credit offering requires an investment account at M&T Bank, Wilmington Trust Company, Wilmington Trust N.A., and/or LPL Financial LLC and sufficient eligible collateral to support a credit facility of the applicable loan amount.
+M&T Bank, Wilmington Trust Company, and Wilmington Trust, N.A. are affiliated, but are separate entities.
+LPL Financial is a third-party broker-dealer and is not affiliated with any M&T Bank or Wilmington Trust entity.
+Pursuant to a Networking Agreement between M&T Bank and LPL Financial, LPL Financial offers services on the premises of M&T Bank.
+Neither M&T Bank, Wilmington Trust Company, Wilmington Trust, N.A., nor LPL Financial is responsible for the products and services of each other.

 Borrowing with securities as collateral involves certain risks and is not suitable for everyone.
 A complete assessment of your individual circumstances is needed when considering a securities-based loan.
 You should review both the Securities-Based Lending Program Credit, Security and Guaranty Agreement and the Disclosure, Waiver of Conflict of Interest, Acknowledgment and Release carefully with your legal and tax advisors.
 Also consider the following: